Why Switch from Do Not Pay?

 - The information can sometimes be outdated.

-- According to Trust Pilot (as of Sept, 2025) many users talk about being scammed - so be cautious!
+- According to Trust Pilot (as of Nov, 2025) many users talk about their time being wasted not saved - so be cautious!

-Who it’s for: Anyone who is looking for generic customer support with tips and shortcuts to navigating the system
+Who it’s for: Anyone who is looking to save time with customer support using tips, shortcuts and some assistance navigating the system.

 Privacy